 Starting byte: 215

 Ending byte: 220

 Character type: Numeric

 Example: 001234

-Position: Right justified, fill with leading zeros where appropriate
+Position: Right justified, fill with leading zeros where

+appropriate

-- This field is for use on Card products only (account type 05) for all other product types the field should contain zeros. - Only numeric values are accepted in this field, blanks and non-numeric values will prevent the updating of the entire file. - Only full pounds should be entered e.g. £1,234 = 001234, any pence should be dropped.
-For example £1,234.59 would be reported as 001234. - For account type 05 (see Appendix 4 and 9) this field should be populated to the balance at the statement date on the previous not current statement relating to the requested payment amount.
-This is to be reported in addition to the current balance field. - See Appendix 9 on how the Previous Statement Balance is to be calculated.
+- This field is for use on Credit Card or store card products only (account type 05 and 37) for all other product types the field should contain zeros. - Only numeric values are accepted in this field, blanks and non-numeric values may prevent the updating of the entire file. - Only full pounds should be entered e.g. £1,234 = 001234, any pence should be dropped.
+For example £1,234.59 would be reported as 001234. - For account type 05 and 37 (see Appendix 3 and 8) this field should be populated to the balance at the statement date on the previous not current statement relating to the requested payment amount.
+This is to be reported in addition to the current balance field. - See Appendix 8 on how the Previous Statement Balance is to be calculated.